 This is a Pad Thai recipe that truly stacks up to great Thai restaurants yet is totally doable for every home cook with just a trip to your every day grocery store.
 With the slippery noodles, signature sweet-savoury flavour, sprinkle of peanuts and tang from lime, this is a Thai food favourite for good reason!

 Pad Thai recipe

 Pad Thai is one of the world’s most beloved noodle dishes.
 Along with Thai Green Curry and Red Curry, this is the dish by which every Thai restaurant is measured.
 In fact, I was trying to find the “best” Thai restaurant in my area just last week and it brought me much amusement that Pad Thai was the baseline of a favourable or unfavourable rating for almost every review!

 If you’ve been disappointed by basic Pad Thai recipes in the past, have faith – I promise this one delivers!

 Authentic Pad Thai

-This recipe I’m sharing today lies in the middle between hardcore authentic Pad Thai (which most Westerners would probably find too fishy) and very basic westernised Pad Thai recipes that tend to lack the true flavours of Pad Thai and are typically too sweet.
+This recipe I’m sharing today lies in the middle between hardcore authentic version (which most Westerners would probably find too fishy) and very basic westernised recipes that tend to lack the proper depth of flavour and are typically too sweet.